Learning to grow: control of material self-assembly using evolutionary reinforcement learning: Evolutionary reinforcement learning of self-assembly protocols

-Each evolutionary scheme used one of two types of network.
+Each evolutionary scheme used one of three types of network.
 The first, called the {\em time network} for convenience, has a single input node that takes the value of the scaled elapsed time of the trajectory, $t/t_0 \in [0,1]$.
-The second, called the {\em microscopic network} for convenience, has $P+1$ input nodes, where $P$ is the number of patches on the disc, which take the value $S_{i+1}$, the number of particles in the simulation box that possess $i \in \{0,1,...,P\}$ engaged patches (divided by 1000).
-The time network is chosen to explore the ability of a network to influence the self-assembly protocol if it cannot observe the system at all.
-The microscopic network is chosen to see if a network able to observe the system can do better than one that cannot.
-Note that the microscopic network sees the number of bonds possessed by a particle, but does not have access to the evolutionary parameter $N_{\alpha}$, the number of convex $\alpha$-gons in the box.
-Thus it must learn the connection between these order parameters.
+The second, called the {\em microscopic network} for convenience, has $P+1$ input nodes, where $P$ is the number of patches on the disc.
+Input node $i \in \{0,1,...,P\}$ takes the value $S_i$, the number of particles in the simulation box that possess $i$ engaged patches (divided by 1000).
+The third neural network type has $P+2$ input nodes, and takes both $t/t_0$ and the $S_i$ as inputs.
+We chose the time network so as to explore the ability of a network to influence the self-assembly protocol if it cannot observe the system at all.
+We chose the microscopic network to see if a network able to observe the system can do better than one that cannot.
+We do not intend for its input to be a precise analog of an experimental measurement, but there are several experimental techniques able to access similar information, such as the averaged number of particles in certain types of environment, or the approximate degree of aggregation present in a system\c{de2015crystallization}.